Peptides Vietnam LogoPeptides Vietnam

 How do I deal with GLP-1 nausea?

-Eat smaller portions, avoid greasy or fried food for the first 48 hours after injection, and stay well hydrated.
-Ginger and peppermint help many users.
-If nausea is still severe at the lowest starter dose, you titrated up too fast and should drop back down.
+The widely shared comfort measures are smaller portions, avoiding greasy or fried food in the day or two after a dose, and staying well hydrated, with ginger and peppermint helping many people.
+If nausea stays severe even at the introductory dose, that is a signal to involve the prescriber managing the titration rather than to self-adjust.
 The GLP-1 side effects guide has the full management protocol including which OTC meds in Vietnam are useful.

 Safety & Side Effects